 Pollinators and Native Plants

 The relationship of native plants and pollinating insects goes back to early terrestrial life.
 Through time flowering plants and insects developed together as one needs the other to survive and thrive.
-Seemingly rugged, the relationship is fragile, as the loss of habitat has demonstrated.
+Seemingly rugged, the relationship is fragile with the loss of habitat.

 Cultivars have altered features that may or may not function for pollinators in the same way as native species.
 Therefore, to fully support our pollinators plant native species.